nathanbraun/nathanbraun-com/content/books/principles.md

 Not as new to me personally but def critical:
 - own your outcomes (1.9)
 - decisions as EV calculations (5.6)

+## Issues
+What to do when you don't have the type of access to experts etc Dalio is talking about?

+It's one thing for Ray Dalio, who can talk to Bill Gates or the Dali Lama, but what am I believable at and what believable people do I have access to?

 # Full Notes
 Full notes start here.